Maine Coons have become one of the most popular cat breeds to adopt, buy or own, during the last few decades.

 Therefore, if you can identify more than 4 of the physical traits that I specified, and the personality traits appear to match as well, then you may be looking at a purebred Maine Coon.

-In order to overcome this hurdle, only buy your Maine Coon kittens from a registered Maine Coon breeder able to provide certification of the parents official pedigree status.
+In order to overcome this hurdle, only buy your Maine Coon kittens from a registered Maine Coon breeder able to provide certification of the parent’s official pedigree status.

-Instead, it is important that buyers research the local breeders thoroughly, and if possible, check other customers reviews, so as to establish the breeders authenticity.
+Instead, it is important that buyers research the local breeders thoroughly, and if possible, check other customers’ reviews, so as to establish the breeder’s authenticity.

-Many less reputable sellers have made a fortune out of selling their mixed Maine Coons (or even non Maine Coon kittens) to unsuspecting buyers, desperate to own one of these magnificent cats.
+Many less reputable sellers have made a fortune out of selling their mixed Maine Coons (or even non-Maine Coon kittens) to unsuspecting buyers, desperate to own one of these magnificent cats.

-These impressive cats are also very loyal and ‘dog-like’ in their nature, so you best be prepared for them to become your new best friend in life.
+These impressive cats are also very loyal and dog-like in their nature, so you best be prepared for them to become your new best friend in life.